Main Street Center–next to Gate 1

-In between the Draft Horse performances, the Harvest Fair is bustling with activity.
+In between the Draft Horse performances, the Harvest Fair at the Fairgrounds is bustling with activity.
 The Harvest Fair is an experience that can be enjoyed by kids and adults – and admission is free!
-Don’t miss the opportunity to visit the barns and meet the horses, taste the delicious Treat Street goodies, or sit and enjoy the live entertainment.
-With so much to see and do, there’s a little something for everyone at the Harvest Fair.
-Activities are on-going at the Fairgrounds during the Classic:
+Don’t miss the opportunity to visit the barns and meet the horses, enjoy delicious foods and drinks, see a horseshoeing competition, or sit and enjoy the musical entertainment.
+Activities are ongoing at the Fairgrounds during the Classic:

 - Art at the Classic Held during the four days of the Draft Horse Classic, this world-class equine and western art show features more than 120 works by painters, sculptors, photographers and other fine artists.
 Take time to browse the show, meet some of the artists and purchase beautiful works of original art, photography, cards and other items from the artists’ booths.
 Art at the Classic Winners

 - Musical Entertainment Grab a bite to eat from one of the many food vendors, sit beneath the shade of the tall pine trees at the Pine Tree Stage, and enjoy the show at the Western Music Fest.

 - Western Trade Show During the Classic, throughout the Fairgrounds, a multitude of vendors display their goods at the Western Trade Show.
 It is here that you can find handmade jewelry, Draft Horse memorabilia, western wear, handmade wooden toys, handmade soaps, English toffee, handmade rustic wooden frames from reclaimed wood, leather purses, belts, wallets, art, lawn ornaments, and western home decor.
 A selection that would take time and travel to find elsewhere is all displayed in one area for your shopping convenience.
 There is no admission charge to enter the Fairgrounds during the Classic, so you can visit the Trade Show as many times as you want, until you find that perfect item (or two!) to take home.